ThejanB/E-Commerce/README.md

 customer contact detail in extent (for logged in users, this can be taken from their already provided information).
 Apart from that, delivery method (store pickup, delivery) and payment method (cash on delivery or card) must be specified.
 Once a checkout is completed, the inventory must reflect the changes.
 Consistency in transactions (inventory counts) must be considered when validating purchases.

 Apart from these C, requires a comprehensive report system for monitoring and analytics of the platform.
 The reports include:
-● Quarterly sales report for a given year
+- Quarterly sales report for a given year
-● Products with most number of sales in a given period ● Product category with most orders
+- Products with most number of sales in a given period
+- Product category with most orders
-● Given a product, time period with most interest to it ● Customer - order report
+- Given a product, time period with most interest to it
+- Customer - order report

 Additionally, a delivery module needs to be created which shows the approximate delivery times for a given product.
-The rules for the module are a follows ● If product has stock, delivery is to a main city (ex: Colombo), it’s 5 days ● If product has stock, but delivery is not to a main city (ex: Negombo), it’s 7 days ● If product has no stock add 3 days each of the above cases ● Delivery estimate should appear in order when it’s in checkout These information need to be states with the product and with the order when checking out.
+The rules for the module are a follows
+- If product has stock, delivery is to a main city (ex: Colombo), it’s 5 days
+- If product has stock, but delivery is not to a main city (ex: Negombo), it’s 7 days
+- If product has no stock add 3 days each of the above cases
+- Delivery estimate should appear in order when it’s in checkout These information need to be states with the product and with the order when checking out.
 As experts of database design, you are hired first analyse the requirement and propose a database design to encapsulate all the above functionalities.
 In order to test the functioning of the database, a simple UI is required.

-Task
+_Task_

 Your task is to model the database design to encapsulate these requirement.
 It should consider all entities and relationships given in the description.
 Moreover you need to identify the places where procedures, functions and triggers can be employed to guarantee ACID properties.
 Foreign keys and primary keys must be set to maintain consistency.
 Indexing should be done when necessary.

 Additionally, the you must get a domain idea by reading related material and take assumptions when not explicitly provided.
 The database must be populated with at least 40 products, with variants and at least 10 different categories.
 These data insertions can be done manually and